andrecaiado/colados-leaderboard/colados-leaderboard-api/README.md

 Section: Games
 Endpoint: `GET /api/v1/games/{gameId}/results`

+### Close game

+This endpoint allows closing a game by game ID.
+Once closed, no further score submissions are allowed for that game.

+Section: Games
+Endpoint: `PATCH /api/v1/games/{gameId}/status-for-edition`

 ### Retrieving monthly leaderboards

 This endpoint allows retrieving monthly leaderboards by championship ID and month/year.
+Only games that are closed and have their results accepted will be considered for leaderboard generation.

 Section: Leaderboards
 Endpoint: `GET /api/v1/leaderboards/monthly?championshipId={championshipId}&month={month}&year={year}`